thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 http://deb-multimedia.org provides some instructions:

-First, add **as root** a line like this one (example for Debian Bullseye) in your ``/etc/apt/sources.list``:
+First, add **as root** a line like this one (example for Debian bookworm) in your ``/etc/apt/sources.list``:

-| deb https://www.deb-multimedia.org bullseye main non-free
+| deb https://www.deb-multimedia.org bookworm main non-free

 Then, issue **as root** the following commands::